markusmoenig/ShaderMania/README.md

 ShaderMania features a database of public shaders including tutorial shaders with links to explanation videos.

-ShaderMania is 100% free, optionally you can make a small donation to the author (in the AppStore or via [PayPal](https://paypal.me/markusmoenig)).

-A physical keyboard is recommended for coding shaders.
+For the iOS version a physical keyboard is recommended for coding shaders.

 Features